argoproj/argo-workflows/README.md

 ## Why Argo Workflows?
 * Designed from the ground up for containers without the overhead and limitations of legacy VM and server-based environments.
-* Cloud agnostic and can run on any kubernetes cluster.
+* Cloud agnostic and can run on any Kubernetes cluster.
-* Easily ochestrate highly parallel jobs on Kubernets.
+* Easily orchestrate highly parallel jobs on Kubernetes.
 * Argo Workflows puts a cloud-scale supercomputer at your fingertips!

 ## Documentation